yashburshe/CS4530-Fall-2025/Activities/Module02 Activity.md

 Submit a file named module02.test.ts with your answers.

 Grading will be manual; the TAs will look at your solution; they may or may not run them.

+### Change Log:
+*09/10: Updated wording in step 2 to clarify what we are asking you to do.